Expensify/App/docs/articles/expensify-classic/workspaces/Set-Currency.md

 ## Managing expenses for employees in several different countries

-Suppose you have employees scattered across the globe who submit expense reports in various currencies.
-The best way to manage those expenses is to create separate group workspaces for each location or region where your employees are based.
+If you have employees scattered across the globe who submit expense reports in various currencies, the best way to manage those expenses is to create separate group workspaces for each location or region where your employees are based.

 Then, set the default currency for that workspace to match the currency in which the employees are reimbursed.